oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Line breaks have been added for readability.

-## Example 2: Handling Structured Claims {#example-simple_structured}
+## Simple Structured SD-JWT {#example-simple_structured}

-In this example, in contrast to [Example 1](#example-1), the Issuer decided to create a structured object for the `address` claim, allowing to separately disclose individual members of the claim.
+In this example, in contrast to (#main-example), the Issuer decided to create a structured object for the `address` claim, allowing to separately disclose individual members of the claim.

 The Issuer is using the following input claim set: